educate. empower. elevate.

 After 5 years of teaching, Esther had an early mid-life crisis.
 Even though she was finally making a decent salary with a "great pension and amazing benefits", she realized she was becoming increasingly disempowered and dissatisfied with the fact that she knew nothing about how to manage and grow her money.
 The more she was making, the less she seemed to be able to keep!

-Call it fate or serendipity, around that same time, Esther bumped into her former teacher colleague who was a Financial Advisor with the World Financial Group platform.
+Call it fate or serendipity, around that same time, Esther bumped into her former teacher colleague who was a Financial Advisor.
 Through this encounter, she was taught all the rules of the money game and learned how she could apply them to her own life.
 When she realized how much value she could provide to others with what she learned, Esther re-evaluated her entrepreneurial venture of being a Wedding & Events DJ.
-She decided to pivot and shift gears to learning how to build a business being of service to others in the Financial Services industry.
+She decided to pivot and shift gears to learning how to build a business being in service to others in the Financial Services industry.

 Since 2015, Esther has been on a mission to make a positive impact by helping underserved Canadian families reach their financial goals and build generational wealth using the solid financial strategies and products that are reserved for the wealthy few.
 As a result, she has also been advocating for financial wellness across various types of organizations (schools, churches, community organizations) as it relates to overall mental health, employee engagement, and civic action.

-Currently a licensed Financial Advisor under Financial Services Regulatory Authority of Ontario (FSRA) using the WFG Business Platform as an independent contractor, Esther believes in a respectful, non-judgmental, and educational approach when meeting with clients.
-It is of utmost importance for her to strive beyond the minimum regulatory requirements and holding herself to the highest professional standard.
+Currently a licensed Financial Advisor under Financial Services Regulatory Authority of Ontario (FSRA), Esther believes in a respectful, non-judgmental, and educational approach when meeting with clients.
+It is of utmost importance for her to hold herself to the highest professional standard.